safaris since 1995

-Addis Ababa capital of Ethiopia, safari gateway to historical sites, obelisks of Axum, churches and Coptic monasteries in the Tigre, Lake Tana and Lalibela
+Addis Ababa, safari gateway to historical sites, obelisks of Axum, churches and Coptic monasteries in the Tigre, Lake Tana and Lalibela

 Bahir Dar and Lake Tana are on the historic route - famed for 20 monastic churches and the source of the Blue Nile.
 Just a one hour flight from Addis Ababa

-Bale National Park in Ethiopia has wild alpine scenery that has around a dozen endemic birds living on the slopes, as well as the Ethiopian Wolf and a mountain nyala
+Bale National Park has wild alpine scenery that has around a dozen endemic birds living on the slopes, as well as the Ethiopian Wolf and a mountain nyala

 The Ethiopian Rift Valley Lakes are known for being amongst the oldest and deepest in the world and provide a rich resource for people and animals

 The 11 rock-hewn churches of Lalibela are a World Heritage Site often described as the 8th wonder of the world - venue for famous church festivals.

-The Simien Mountains are home to gelada baboons and located in one of Africaâ€™s largest mountain ranges and contain Ethiopia's highest peak Ras Dashen
+The Simien Mountains are home to gelada baboons and located in one of Africaâ€™s largest mountain ranges and contains the country's highest peak Ras Dashen